seynur/blog/_posts/2025-04-24-local-test-of-the-cluster-manager-redundancy-in-splunk.md

 ## 2. Create Splunk Environment
 ### 2.1.
 Install Splunk Enterprise for Each Component

 If you want to continue, you should start to create some directories for each of Splunk's components.
-I simply created a directory called as ***splunk_9–4–1_cluster*** as a starter, due to use the 9.4.1 version of Splunk Enterprise.
-You can use the commands below to create all Splunks.
+I simply created a directory called as ***splunk_9–4–1_cluster*** as a starter, because of using the 9.4.1 version of Splunk Enterprise.
+You can use the commands below to create all Splunk components.

 ```